wesley-prado/Moviee/README.md

 # Moviee - Movie Reservation System

 Moviee is a comprehensive backend system for a movie reservation service built with Spring Boot.
 The service allows users to sign up, log in, browse movies, reserve seats for specific showtimes, and manage their reservations.
 The system features user authentication with OAuth2, role-based authorization, movie and showtime management, seat reservation functionality, and reporting on reservations.

 ## Technology Stack

 - **Backend**: Java 21 with Spring Boot 3.x
 - **Security**: OAuth2 Authorization Server & Resource Server
-- **Database**: H2 (dev) / PostgreSQL (production)
+- **Database**: PostgreSQL
 - **Build Tool**: Maven
 - **Containerization**: Docker